The Overlanders Review

 The Overlanders was a project initiated by the Australian government so that their contribution to the war effort would not go unrecognised, and is based on a true story.
 Michael Balcon responded enthusiastically to the idea of making a film in Australia, and the opening titles follow Ealing's credit with the proud words “Their First Australian Production”.
 Scottish director Harry Watt had begun his career in documentary, co-directing the 1936 classic Night Mail before graduating to features in 1943 with Nine Men.
 That was also a World War II subject, set during the African campaign though exteriors were shot in Wales.
 However, arriving in Australia in 1944, he decided to make The Overlanders entirely on location, with a mainly local crew (Canadian-born DP Osmond Borradaile being an exception) and a mixture of professional and non-professional actors.
 This was the only film for John Nugent Hayward and Daphne Campbell and the first of two for Helen Grieve.
 Much of the film was shot around Alice Springs.

-The Overlanders was released on DVD by Optimum (now StudioCanal) as part of their Optimum Classic line.
-The DVD is single-layered and encoded for Region 2 only.
-The BBFC cut the film for a U certificate back in 1946, but this release is uncut, still with a U.
+The Overlanders is a Region B release from Network.
+The BBFC cut the film for a U certificate back in 1946.
+It’s not known if the cut material survives or not, whatever it was, but this release is uncut, still with a U.

 The film was shot in black and white 35mm and Academy Ratio.
 That ratio, 1.37:1 is respected by the Blu-ray transfer, which is a mixed bag.
 Parts of it are sharp as they should be, with the contrast and greyscale so vital to monochrome accurate.
 However, other parts of it are quite soft, especially darkly-lit scenes.
 There’s also a fair amount of damage to the dupe negative used for this transfer, but it’s not distracting.